 - Through Her Eyes

 - Self-Guided Tour: Lois Lilley Howe’s Homes of Gray Gardens

 Born and bred in Cambridge, Lois Lilley Howe (LLH) (1864-1964) was one of the first women to graduate from Massachusetts Institute of Technology’s architectural program, the organizer of the only all-woman architectural firm in Boston in the early twentieth century, and the first woman elected as a Fellow of the American Institute of Architects.

 With partners Eleanor Manning and Mary Almy, the firm of Howe, Manning & Almy, Inc. completed more than 500 projects over 43 years of practice.
 Many of these buildings are still standing today, including in Cambridge.

-As part of our year asking “Who Are Cambridge Women?” we have enjoyed researching her life and work, and share here information by, and about, her.
+In 2020, as part of our year asking “Who Are Cambridge Women?” we enjoyed researching her life and work, and share here information by, and about, her.